Beffyman/AspNetCore.Client/README.md

   - Generated On Build!
 - How do I unit test this without spinning up a full web app?
   - Works with Microsoft.AspNetCore.TestHost!
+    - CancellationTokens are not respected inside the TestServer without some hacks though.
 - How do I tell my teammates that an endpoint has headers it requires?
   - RequiredHttpHeaderParameters!
   - IncludeHeaderAttribute!